energywebfoundation/ocn-node/examples/README.md

 between OCPI modules.

-However, all OCPI modules aside from `credentials` are optional (for the purpose of the demo the EMSP and CPOs have not implemented the `credentials` interface, but it is important to do so, as the OCN client could need to update its credentials on your system).
+However, all OCPI modules aside from `credentials` are optional (for the purpose of the demo the EMSP and CPOs have not implemented the `credentials` interface, but it is important to do so, as the OCN Node could need to update its credentials on your system).
 It is up to the EMSP/CPO (or any other role) to implement the modules themselves.
 Therefore if we try to make, for instance, a `sessions` request to the CPO, we might receive a message telling us that the CPO has not implemented the module (yet).